 So I spent Thanksgiving alone that year.
-The dorm kitchen was shut off, and no restaurants were open, so I ate cold Chinese food from the night before.
+They’d shut the dorm kitchen off, and no restaurants were open.
+So I ate cold Chinese food from the night before.
 I ate it alone, sitting at a dormitory desk in an unfamiliar room, facing the painted cinderblock wall.

 I don’t think I need to tell you that it felt distinctly, um, not good.

 Thanksgiving is the best American holiday.
 Wake up, you Christmas-loving sheeple.

 Unlike many holidays, there is no specific religious connotation.
 No one expects you to go to church or nothin’.
 There are no expensive presents to buy, no weird social roles to perform, no mandatory displays of patriotism.

 Nope, Thanksgiving at its core is about two things: food and gratitude.

 And yeah, I guess it marks some kind of anniversary of the beginning of European colonization of the Americas, and the genocide/diaspora of native Americans… but fuck the pilgrims.
 Nobody besides grade school pageant coordinators cares about the pilgrims and their stupid buckles and their stupid genophobia.

 Harvest festivals and autumn feasts are an ancient part of the rich tapestry of the human experience.
 It makes perfect sense that before the killing cold of winter comes, we hold each other tight and stuff our faces, thankful for the things we have today that may be gone tomorrow.